Manas02/molecularnetwork/README.md

 # MolecularNetwork

 `MolecularNetwork` is a Python package that facilitates the creation of molecular networks based on molecular similarities.
-It leverages the RDKit for molecular operations, NetworkX for graph operations, and PyVis for visualizing the generated molecular networks.
+It leverages the RDKit for molecular operations, and NetworkX for graph operations.

 ## Features

 - **Molecular Descriptors:** Calculate molecular fingerprints using descriptor types (e.g., Morgan fingerprints, MACCS keys, AtomPairs).

 - **Similarity Metrics:** Choose from a variety of similarity metrics (e.g., Tanimoto, Cosine, Dice) to quantify molecular similarities.

-- **Network Visualization:** Visualize the generated molecular networks using interactive graph visualization tools.

 - **Modularity:** The code is organized into modular components, promoting easy extension and customization.